Home Warranty Total Cost Analysis: Premium + Fees + Hidden Costs

 • Payout caps leave major gaps on large repairs

-A single major HVAC replacement ($5,000–$10,000) could justify multiple years of warranty premiums — if your claim is approved and the payout cap is generous enough.
-For smaller repairs averaging $150–$500 each, the math rarely works in your favor.
+A single major HVAC replacement (now averaging $11,000 to $16,000 nationally in 2026) could justify multiple years of warranty premiums, if your claim is approved and the payout cap is generous enough.
+But with typical HVAC caps at $2,000 to $5,000, you will still cover the majority of a full replacement out of pocket.
+For smaller repairs averaging $175 to $550 each, the math rarely works in your favor.

-For a deeper comparison between paying a premium vs. building your own repair fund, read home warranty vs. saving money.
+For a deeper comparison between paying a premium vs. building your own repair fund, read our analysis of home warranty vs. saving money and explore other home warranty alternatives worth considering.

 Real Customer Scenarios